P-p-H-d/mlib/README.md

 Push 'data' into the Red Black Tree 'rbtree' at its ordered place while keeping the tree balanced.
-If the UPDATE operator is defined and there exists a node that equals (CMP) 'data' it will be used to update the data of the node on push (It can be used to increment value).
-Otherwise the value is overwritten.

 ##### void name\_pop(type *dest, name\_t rbtree, const type data)